Department of Geosciences

 An advanced survey of the structure and crystal chemistry of major rock-forming minerals.
 Topics include: crystallography, physical properties of minerals, mineral thermodynamics, lattice dynamics, phase transformations, defects, and kinetics.
 Prerequisites: GEO 372 or MSE 301, or instructor's permission.
 Two 90-minute lectures.
 T. Duffy

-GEO 441 Computational Geophysics (also APC 441) Spring
+GEO 441 Computational Geophysics (also APC 441) Not offered this year

 An introduction to weak numerical methods used in computational geophysics.
 Finite- and spectral-elements, representation of fields, quadrature, assembly, local versus global meshes, domain decomposition, time marching and stability, parallel implementation and message-passing, and load-balancing.
 Parameter estimation and "imaging" using data assimilation techniques and related "adjoint" methods.
 Labs provide experience in meshing complicated surfaces and volumes as well as solving partial differential equations relevant to geophysics.
 Prerequisites: MAT 201; partial differential equations and basic programming skills.
 Two 90-minute lectures.
 J. Tromp